Skinny-fat and looking to get six-pack abs? You’re in the right place.

 - Developing big and strong enough abs so that you can see them

 - Keeping a low body fat percentage, so there isn’t a layer of fat covering the abs

-For skinny guys (ectomorphs) who are already lean, their biggest challenge will be building up a good amount of muscle all over your body—including their abs—without gaining too much body fat.
+Overweight guys often already have fairly large abs.
+So their biggest challenge will be to burn some fat off while maintaining their current levels of strength and muscle mass.
+For shredded skinny guys (ectomorphs) who are already lean, their biggest challenge will be building up a good amount of muscle all over your body—including their abs—without gaining too much body fat.

 - Build up your ab size and strength